arrakh/ECSteroid/README.md

   - ~~This is possible by introducing a "service"? layer that systems can take a handle on~~
   - The above is invalid because a "Service" layer should exist above scenes and on the application layer, and registry should exist only in the scene layer.
 - Should be service:
-  - TextureService to pre-load on-demand texture
+  - SFMLTextureService to pre-load on-demand texture
+  - SFMLFontService to pre-load on-demand fonts
   - SFMLScreen for anything window-related
   - SceneManager to do anything scene related like switching scenes
   - InputService to handle keybindings, detection, etc.
-  - AudioService to load and handle audio playback
+  - SFMLAudioService to load and handle audio playback
 - Should make extension functions to convert float and angle to Box2D world floats and radians
 - Should have static Screen (or service?) class to reference width and height dynamically
 - There seems to be a lot of systems that require a definition component to construct another component (eg: Box2DPhysicsSystem, SFMLSpriteSystem, etc).
 There has got to be a better way.